vonum/book-shelf/README.md

 - Deep Learning
 - The Elements of Statistical Learning - Data Mining, Inference and Prediction
 - Hands-On Machine Learning With Scikit-Learn & TensorFlow
-- Make Your Own Neural Network
+- Artificial Intelligence - A Modern Approach

 #### Other
 - Tao of Letting Go - Meditation For Modern Living